-Margot Fine is a co-founder, co-director and a program facilitator at Maine Inside Out.
+Margot Fine is a co-founder and operations director at Maine Inside Out.
 Prior to her time at MIO she served as a clinician at McGeachey Hall, Sebago Educational Alliance, as a crisis worker at Opportunity Alliance, as the the Director of LearningWorks’ Alternative to Detention program, and youth advocacy case worker at Preble Street Teen Center.
 Margot brings a strong anti-racist movement building orientation to all of her work.
 She a trained and licensed as clinical social worker, with her practice rooted in radical social change strategies for structural transformation and community justice.
 Margot holds a B.A. in Interdisciplinary Studies from Bates College and a Masters in Social Work from the University of Southern Maine.

-Tessy Seward is a co-founder, co-director and program facilitator at Maine Inside Out.
+Tessy Seward is a co-founder and director of development and finance director at Maine Inside Out.
 She has been writing, directing and performing in Maine for fifteen years, and has a long history developing and facilitating theater workshops with youth.
 Her work includes therapeutic theater workshops for resettled teens in Baton Rouge after Hurricanes Katrina and Rita, Portland-based projects at Learning Works, the Preble Street Teen Center and Portland High School, and Maine Inside Out workshops at Maine Department of Corrections’ Women’s Reentry Center and Long Creek Youth Development Center.
 Tessy studied with Theater of the Oppressed founder Augusto Boal at the Theater of the Oppressed Laboratory in New York City.
 She has a Masters Degree in Counseling from the University of Southern Maine, with training in group facilitation, expressive arts therapy, multi-cultural counseling, non-violent communication, and crisis intervention, and a B.A. in English from Williams College.